mikependon/RepoDB.NET/pages/features/bulkoperations.md

 There is no standard of when to use what.
 It all depends on your situation (i.e.: Network Latency, Data, No of Columns, etc).

-The pros of using bulk operation is the maximum performance.
-However, there are also cons of usually using it.
-One of it is, it keeps blocking the target table while being under the bulk operations transaction.
-It can however trigger (or also solve) a deadlock if not handled properly by the developers.
+The pros of using bulk operation is the maximum performance, however, it also keeps blocking the target table while being under the bulk operations transaction.
+It might trigger a deadlock if not handled properly by the developers.

-> We highly recommend to use the batch operations if the number of rows you are working is less than or equal 1000.
-Beyond than that, we recommend to use the bulk operations instead.
+> We highly recommend to use the batch operations if the number of rows you are working is less than or equal 1000, beyond than that, we highly recommend to always use the bulk operations.